joerez/flipbook-library/README.md

 # flipbook-library
-A solution for creating simple 3D flipbooks
+A solution for creating simple 3D flipbooks.
+I've looked all over the internet and there is no open-source flipbook library, so I thought I would create one myself.
+This is meant to simplify the process of creating a 3D flipbook.

 ## Installation
 - Setup NPM